 Collections

-The museum collection of the Aviation Museum includes approximately 10,000 objects, around 20,000 photographs, and about 1,500 shelf meters of archival materials.
-Photographs are the largest quantity of material in the museum, with an estimated 285,000 by the end of 2024.
-The Aviation Museum has made an impressive 9,785 photographs available to the public and researchers through the Finna material search service.
-You can explore the museum’s diverse collection on Finna.
+The museum’s collection contains about 10,000 objects, approximately 285,000 photographs, and around 1,500 shelf meters of archival material.
+Photographs are the largest part of the collection.
+The museum has already made 9,785 photographs available to the public through the Finna database.
+You can explore the diverse collections on the museum’s website and in Finna.

-The Aviation Museum’s Convair 440 Metropolitan OH-LRB “Old Lady” is the aircraft with the longest service history in Finnair’s history.
-Aero Oy’s Convair CV-440 Metropolitan OH-LRB transported passengers and cargo for a total of 27 years.
-Finnish airlines Finnair and Kar-Air had a total of 9 Convair aircraft in use from the 1950s to the 1980s.
+The Convair 440 Metropolitan OH-LRB at the Aviation Museum has the longest service history in Finnair’s history.
+It carried passengers and cargo for 27 years.
+Finnish airlines Finnair and Kar-Air operated a total of nine Convair aircraft from the 1950s to the 1980s.
 Even today, Convairs are still flying as cargo planes around the world.
-The Convair is a favorite among all museum visitors, where the narrow aisle still evokes the atmosphere of leisurely travel from the past.
+The plane’s narrow aisle gives visitors a feeling of the relaxed travel of the past.

 The Lockheed 18-07 Lodestar OH-VKU is a passenger aircraft equipped with two piston engines.
 The Aviation Museum’s Lockheed Lodestar flew passenger flights for the Finnish Kar-Air Oy in the 1950s.
-Known as the “Gold Digger,” the aircraft served in mineral exploration tasks at the Geological Survey of Finland until the 1970s.
-The museum collection has preserved antennas and communication devices related to the Lodestar’s mineral exploration.
+The aircraft served in geological survey and mineral exploration tasks for the Geological Survey of Finland until the 1970s.
+Scientific antennas and communication devices related to the Lodestar’s mineral exploration are preserved in the museum collections.

-You can support the preservation and transfer of the Gold Digger to the New Aviation Museum premises by donating to the museum’s collection fundraising.
+You can support the preservation and transfer of the aircraft to the New Aviation Museum by donating to the museum’s collection fundraising.
 The collection fundraising is directed towards, among other things, the transfer costs of the Lockheed Lodestar and the acquisition of transfer equipment.

 Support the conservation of the iconic Messerschmitt